Remember life is too short to drive something normal!!

 Factory 4 door truck

 Japan is the only market where factory 4 door 75 series trucks were offered and they were only offered to commercial outfits.
 Almost all of these trucks ended up with raised roofs (bubble) as they were used by the fire department and extra room was needed for the helmets.
 This truck belonged to the fire department, but has the extremely rare low factory roof!
-On top of having the rare roof, this truck only has 14000 KM's on it (little over 8700 miles).
-More photos to come.
+On top of having the rare roof, this truck only has 15500 KM's on it (little over 9600 miles).

 -A/C and Power steering